-Later additions to the builing, which were historically inaccurate for their time, are still none-the-less heavily protected today.
-This level of protection seriously restricted the architects’ moevement and called upon for some creative design ideas.
+Later additions to the building, which were historically inaccurate for their time, are still none-the-less heavily protected today.
+This level of protection seriously restricted the architects’ movement and called upon for some creative design ideas.
 Bringing more natural light in was one outstanding challenge.
 Modifying the outside of the facade or roof was almost impossible.
-In order to bring daylight into the darker areas, in a way that could not be obeserved from the outside, studio O applied light tubes which could bring in light from up to 12 meters distance.
+In order to bring daylight into the darker areas, in a way that could not be observed from the outside, studio O applied light tubes which could bring in light from up to 12 meters distance.
 A central sky light was introduced in the roof as part of the new stairwell.
-The wooden rafters were reinforced with a steel and glass frame with every second roof tile replaed to create a type of slatted skylight that does not disrupt the aesthetic of the roof from the outside.
+The wooden rafters were reinforced with a steel and glass frame with every second roof tile replaced to create a type of slatted skylight that does not disrupt the aesthetic of the roof from the outside.

 Re-traced Memories – Gulou

-During the remodelling of Beijing’s Gulou area over the last two years, many of the area’s courtyards were demolished and their residents relocated. studio O wanted to preserve some precious “moments” that once belonged to this area before they were swept away, by collecting textures from everyday scenes.
+During the remodeling of Beijing’s Gulou area over the last two years, many of the area’s courtyards were demolished and their residents relocated. studio O wanted to preserve some precious “moments” that once belonged to this area before they were swept away, by collecting textures from everyday scenes.

 They did this by sneaking into the demolition sites and taking silicone moulds of things that represented the hutongs: an old tree, a carved stone, a scratch on a wall, a wooden beam… Then the textures were scanned and applied to plaster and porcelain to create thin plates.

 CBR Speakers Series